GET MY FREE E-BOOK HERE

 How to spot a vacant or absentee home

-Code-violation or utility sticker on the door
+• A code-violation or utility shutoff sticker on the door.

-Uncleared snow or leaves when the whole street is clear
+• Uncleared snow or leaves when the whole street is clear.

 How to find the owner of a vacant house

 3. Check equity and tenure.
 Look at the last sale price and date.
-Long ownership plus today's prices usually means large equity — which means a real reason to sell.
+Long ownership plus today's prices usually means large equity, which means a real reason to sell.

 4. Skip-trace for a phone.
 Run the owner name through your MLS public-records tool, a service like PropStream or BatchLeads, or ask your title rep. Now you can call, not just mail.